hizegi/ChampStats/README.md

 [View the deployed app on Heroku](https://champ-stats.herokuapp.com/)

+(it may take a few seconds for Heroku to 'wake up')

 Champ Stats is a single-page MEAN stack app that lets League of Legend players create and save Team Builds based on champions' base stats.

 ## Technologies Used